Hameedullah-Asadi3300/JavaScript-Repo-1/README.md

       d. logical operators: !, &&, and ||

    ## Switch Statements
       This JavaScript project contains switch statement with default option, and multiple indetical options used as cases to return the same value.

    ## Object
       Inside this project, I have worked on how to create an object, nested objects, how to access to properties inside the object and nested objects, how to remove a property from an object, and how to add property and value using both dot and bracket notations.

    ## Loop
+      In this .js file, I have worked on all three types of loops, for, while and do while loop.
+      It also includes anested loop.